 The fossil record leaves an inescapable impression on the honest observer.
 It certainly doesn’t communicate the macroevolutionary picture.
 The record of the past written in stone contains no evidence that any particular animal ever morphed into a fundamentally different type of animal.
 No trend can be found of gradual, Darwinian alteration through mutation and natural selection.
 These processes occur, but they are not mechanisms for true evolution of basic body styles.

-The opening paragraph would require an entire essay to refute it.
+It would require an entire essay to refute that opening paragraph.
 But we call your attention to the claim that the fossil record “contains no evidence that any particular animal ever morphed into a fundamentally different type of animal.”
 It’s difficult to know if that statement is due to ignorance, or if it’s intentionally misleading.
 Of course no “particular animal” ever “morphed” into a different animal.
-No evolutionary biologists claims otherwise.
+No evolutionary biologist claims otherwise.
 If Morris doesn’t know this, he’s an ignoramus; and if he does know it, he’s abusing his readers.
 Let’s go on:

 Nor do we see punctuated equilibrium transforming them rapidly.
 Without a doubt, we see sudden changes in dominant fossil shapes as we ascend the geologic column, but this is not macroevolution.